Authors can write or upload their manuscripts on Inkitt based on our guidelines.

 "What-what is he talking about mum?" asked lynn

 Grace immediately looked uneasy "I wanted to say something else before you go lynn" lynn sat back down slowly.

 Grace explained to lynn that alan and her were not getting on.
 He had been calling her horrible things like a gold-digger and a user, (lynn's eyebrows perked up at hearing that) and they had been arguing a lot.

 Lynn could not believe this.
 If she wasn't careful she'll end up just like her mother

-Lynn stepped forward and immediately, surprisingly her father saw her and waved her forward "Lynn this is exactly who i want you to meet!
+Lynn stepped forward and immediately, surprisingly, her father saw her and waved her forward "Lynn this is exactly who i want you to meet!
 Cadet Edgar, this is my daughter lynn.
-I know edgar's father from the old days lynn and edgar is already in the army himself"
+I know edgar's father from the old days lynn.
+Edgar is already in the army himself"

 Lynn could not stop her heart from beating.
 Fate had definitely brought this man into her life, her mother had been right after all but it was the age; he was 17, would he even consider her to be a woman worthy of him?

 Kayresia A. Bass: Loved it.
 Author did some insane research to bring this story to life.
 A little short for my taste, but an awesome story nonetheless.
 A few missing periods, and a few missing ending quotation marks, but not enough to take away from the story.Keep going.
 Add more detail to your future stories and ...

 Laraine Smith: My only suggestion on the grammar is to use www.grammarcheck.net.
 I have it bookmarked on Google Chrome.
 I see myself in the determination in this beautiful story!
 I have Cerebral Palsy, and I have dreams that I have been working hard for, too!
 The humor made me laugh!